This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 4. Taste The Local Food

-The first thing you should try in Astypalaia is pouggia.
-These are pie-like deep-fried little wonders which can either be sweet or savoury.
+The first thing you should try in Astypalaia is Pouggia.
+These are pie-like, deep-fried little wonders that can be either sweet or savoury.

 This is a close up of pouggia.